AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 ![Elora Grove Transition HD](images/EloraGroveTransitionHD-Optimized.gif)

-   - **New in v3.0.0: Photo Mode - Ultra**
+   - **Photo Mode - Ultra**

       Photo Mode - Ultra is a next-generation preset designed for screenshot artistry and cinematic visuals.
 It features a dreamy, painterly look with soft lighting, god rays, volumetric fog, and advanced bloom and anti-aliasing effects.
 Ultra is intended for users who want the most visually striking and atmospheric screenshots possible.
 It is more demanding than the other presets and is not recommended for regular gameplay, but is perfect for capturing breathtaking moments and fantasy scenes in Guild Wars 2.

       ![Dragonall Transition HD](images/DragonfallTransitionHD-Optimized.gif)

-- **Always On Presets**: New in v2.0.0!
-These are designed for everyday gameplay, targeting high performance (60+ FPS) on modern hardware.
-The first release includes:
+- **Always On Presets**: Now available in High, Medium, and Low performance tiers, each with DOF (Depth of Field) and No DOF variants.
+These are designed for everyday gameplay, offering a range of performance and visual fidelity options for all types of hardware:

   - **Always On - High - DOF** (Depth of Field enabled)
   - **Always On - High - No DOF** (Depth of Field disabled)

-  These presets offer roughly double the FPS of the Photo Mode presets, making them ideal for regular play with high visual quality.
-Additional presets are currently in development for medium spec systems and low spec systems, check back soon for the new presets!
+  - **Always On - Medium - DOF** (Depth of Field enabled)
+  - **Always On - Medium - No DOF** (Depth of Field disabled)
+  - **Always On - Low - DOF** (Depth of Field enabled)
+  - **Always On - Low - No DOF** (Depth of Field disabled)

+  Always On - High presets offer roughly double the FPS of the Photo Mode presets, making them ideal for regular play with high visual quality.
+Always On - Medium and Low presets are also available, these presets expand accessibility for users with lower-spec hardware, those seeking higher FPS, or anyone preferring a more minimal ReShade experience.
+Medium offers approximately 10-20 more FPS than High, and Low offers approximately 20-40 more FPS than High.
+All Always On presets deliver high visual quality with a focus on smooth gameplay.
+Please note, some effect packages used in Photo Mode are disabled in Always On presets, with progressively more effect packages being disabled as you transition from High to Low, while I've tried my best to keep as much of the look and feel as possible, the graphics quality naturally decreases as you move to lower versions with the tradeoff being higher FPS.

   ![Race Always On High GIF](images/RaceGIF-10-2-Optimized.gif)